LSanten/MMS-Bubbles/Zettelkasten/MARKET-CONF-A.md

-# IDEA: create a market to open space to surface meaningful "bubbles" of interest to the community and elicit conversation
+# IDEA: create a market space to network, surface insights & proposals, and interconnect movement efforts via collaboration

+I see a demand for a networking tool that does not purely rely on emotional labor of one-on-one socializing.
+I see an opportunity to use a physical space (room, wall space, and physical props) to naturally elicit an in-peron & asynchronous networking mingling centered around written text, mapping, and personal interaction.

-This market could allow people to share the following:
+This market could allow people to find answers to the following question:

+**who else wants to connect over these shared interests?**
+- "I came here to connect with people who are interested in these *topics.*"
+- "contact me via this *phone number* through the conference to meet up"

 **how may we support each other?**
-- offers
-- needs
+- what are *offers/services* from orgs or individuals?
+- what are particular *needs* of orgs or individuals?

-**how may we learn from and collaborate with each other?**
+**how may we learn together?**
-- *questions* that emerged from the talks/conference
+- what are*questions* that emerged from the talks/conference?
-- *insights/concepts* that seem important or have emerged from the conference
+- what are core *insights/concepts* that emerged from the conference?
-- *ideas/proposals* regarding opportunties or collaboration
+- what are project *ideas/proposals* that surfaced during the event?
-- *unmet needs* from the event
+- what are *unmet needs* that became clear during the event?
-- how the conference could do better
+- how could the conference could do better?

-the list above is inspired by my design prototype for my personal "bubble" sharing and collaboration website.
+the list above is inspired by my design prototype concept with which I seek to share a variety of "bubbles" in the fields of ideas, insights, project proposals with my friends.
 ![](../media/cleanshot_2023-11-01-at-11-45-46@2x.png)

-## Concrete ideas: what forms of wall space or room space to create
+## Concrete ideas: what forms of wall space or room space could we create?
 Below is a collection of space design concepts to enable the asynchronous (not necessarily in person) communication about needs to connect.

 This is essentially a deeper split-up of a "needs" section.
 I am unsure if this division is necessary.
 It might help to streamline communication as some orgs or people are interested in very specific forms of collaboration or work.